istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 sleep-69cfb4968f-rhhhp     1/1     Running   0          78m
 {{< /text >}}

-Note that after ambient is enabled for the namespace, every application pod still only has 1 container, and the uptime of these pods indicates these were not restarted in order to enable ambient mode (unlike `sidecar` mode which does require pods to be restarted when sidecar proxies are injected).
+Note that after ambient is enabled for the namespace, every application pod still only has 1 container, and the uptime of these pods indicates these were not restarted in order to enable ambient mode (unlike sidecar mode, which requires pods to be restarted when the sidecar proxies are injected).
 This results in better user experience and operational performance since ambient mode can seamlessly be enabled (or disabled) completely transparently as far as the application pods are concerned.

 Initiate a `curl` request again from one of the client pods to the service to verify that traffic continues to flow while ambient mode.